 I went old-school for dessert this Sunday and opened my ancient edition of Deirdre Madden’s All About Home Economics, which was my school book for Leaving Cert Home Economics back in the day!
 It has experienced a revival of late when Deirdre Madden’s daughters reproduced the book recently.
-This recipe for Country Apple Cake is delicious!

 I ended up using a 2lb loaf tin and we ate with custard instead!
 Yum yum, big hit all round.

 - 1 tsp baking powder

 - 1/8 tsp ground cloves/cinnamon (I used mixed spice)